ysugimoto/go-pcre/README.md

 go-pcre
 =======

-This is a Go language package providing Perl-Compatible Regular Expression support using libpcre1 or libpcre++.
+This is a Go language package providing support for Perl Compatible Regular Expressions (PCRE).

 Installation
 ============